Climate change in New Zealand: Media messaging

-The Climate Reality Project founded by Al Gore after the release of his 2006 documentary An Inconvenient Truth, appoints and trains 'Climate Reality Leaders' from around the world.
+The Climate Reality Project, founded by Al Gore after the release of his 2006 documentary An Inconvenient Truth, appoints and trains 'Climate Reality Leaders' from around the world.
 At a conference in Brisbane in June 2019, Gore appointed 40 New Zealanders as "apprentices" of his global climate change movement.
 James Shaw, who is now Minister for Climate Change Issues attended a similar conference in 2013.
 Part of the messaging taught at these seminars is to use the terms 'climate emergency' and 'climate crisis' rather than 'climate change'.
 The Guardian newspaper has also decided to use the terms climate emergency, or crisis instead of climate change; and global heating instead of global warming.

 Media website Stuff has a dedicated section focused on the climate crisis called Quick!
 Save the Planet.
 When publishing climate related stories, Stuff includes this disclaimer: "Stuff accepts the overwhelming scientific consensus that climate change is real and caused by human activity.
 We welcome robust debate about the appropriate response to climate change, but do not intend to provide a venue for denialism or hoax advocacy.
 That applies equally to the stories we will publish in Quick!
 Save the Planet."

 Radio New Zealand points out that "Talk radio broadcasters are still happy to put hosts (such as Mike Hosking, Tim Wilson and Ryan Bridge) on the air who airily admit they don't understand the science of climate change."

 Opinion polls

 Surveys carried out on public attitudes to climate change show a dramatic shift in concern between 2007 and 2019.
-The %age of the public perceiving it to be an urgent problem has jumped by 35% – from 8 to 43%.
-The number seeing it as a problem already has gone up 10% – from 16 to 26%.
+The percentage of the public perceiving it to be an urgent problem has jumped by 35% – from 8% to 43%.
+The number seeing it as a problem already has gone up 10% – from 16% to 26%.